npetrovski/l2js-client/README.md

 - The length of the packet is not encrypted and is not taken into account when calculating the checksum, since it is calculated after.
 The type of package, as well as the contents, is taken into account when calculating the checksum.
 The packet type, contents and checksum are encrypted together using the Blowfish algorithm.
 - Packet Length - A number indicating the length of the entire packet.
 In other words, it also includes the length of the encrypted data (which consists of the contents and type of the packet, the checksum and is encrypted using the Blowfish algorithm) and two bytes for the number itself, indicating the length
 - Blowfish is a block cipher algorithm that processes blocks of 8 bytes each, which means that the length of the contents of the packet together with the type and checksum must be a multiple of 8 (for this, the checksum is beaten from the contents of the packet with the required number of zeros)
-- Please note that depending on whether you collect the package in advance in Little Endian order or later deploy the encryption and checksum calculation algorithms, respectively, will be different.
+- Please note that depending on whether you collect the package in advance in Little Endian order or later deploy the encryption and checksum calculation algorithms, respectively, it will be different.
   This may be important if, for example, the library selected for your programming language Blowfish can only encrypt bytes in direct order (Big Endian)

 ### The order of interaction of the authorization server with the client